dndworld/dndworld.github.io/tips/navigating-large-servers.md

 In a regular campaign or small server, the DM might interview players to ensure all players have similar playstyles.
 On this server however, we accept people from many backgrounds in order to be as accommodating as possible.
 This means you will have to make compromises when it comes to playing with other people with different styles from you.

 In general, if you find that you do not mesh well with a certain player or character, you can either talk out these concerns with that player, or simply avoid them.
-However, if you feel like a rule has been breached or a line has been crossed, you should file a report to the FanMail bot and we will investigate accordingly.
+However, if you feel like a rule has been breached or a line has been crossed, you should file a report to the `@FanMail` bot and we will investigate accordingly.

 ### Staff Hierarchy

 Dnd World functions on a linear staff hierarchy.
 This means that almost every staff member has a limit on what they can do.
 Please address your concerns to the correct channels (see section on PMing) so that they can be addressed.
 Don’t complain to staff in public channels, especially lower ranking staff like Bookkeeping Assistants.
 They can’t enact changes to the system.
-Submit complaints to FanMail.
+Submit complaints to `@FanMail`.
 Don’t ping or PM admins.
 See sections about them above.
 DMs, while being the main arbiter during games, are subject to guidelines by Mentors and Seniors.
 So don’t take it out on them if you are not satisfied with xp or gold given.